Chapter 4: Men of Bark

 Stride runs towards the shouts, not worrying about his own safety.
 As if his salvation depends on the presence of another person.

 “HEEEEEEEEELPPP!”
-The old man continues.
+The old man repeats.

-Stride contemplates his current condition.
-I have a few days before I collapse from exhaustion or die from an infection of my wound.
+Stride contemplates his current condition I have a few days before I collapse from exhaustion or die from an infection of my wound.

 In order to survive, I need the help of others… And I need it fast.